-It might seem counterintuitive, but negativity sells.
+It might seem counterintuitive, but negativity sells when learning how to write tabloid-worthy headlines.
 Consider using your headline to stoke just a little fear or anxiety.
 Your readers will be more inclined to click and read a piece on “7 Ways to Avoid Getting in Trouble With the IRS” than a piece on “How to File Taxes Properly.”

 5. Create curiosity

 Remember when we suggested you make your headlines clearer and more specific?
 We still think that’s a good idea — but you also need to create a bit of mystery and curiosity with your headline.
 Nothing draws in a reader and persuades them to keep reading like an unanswered question.

 What can you withhold from your fundamental facts to stoke a little curiosity in a person who comes across your headline?
 For example, “3 Financial Missteps That Will Ruin Your Startup” evokes a little fear, a little negativity (see above), and also some curiosity.
 What are those three missteps?
 A startup founder or CFO will absolutely want to find out.